zachvalenta/jvns.ca/content/post/2017-08-05-how-kubernetes-certificates-work.markdown

 Today, let's talk about Kubernetes private/public keys & certificate authorities!

+This blog post is about how to take your own requirements about how certificate authorities + private keys should be organized and set up your Kubernetes cluster the way you need to.

-The various Kubernetes components have a TON of different places where you can put in a certificate.
+The various Kubernetes components have a TON of different places where you can put in a certificate/certificate authority.
 When we were setting up a cluster I felt like there were like 10 billion different command line arguments for certificates and keys and certificate authorities and I didn't understand how they all fit together.

 There are not actually 10 billion command line arguments but there are quite a lot.
 For example!
 Let's just look at the command line arguments to the API server.

 The API server has more than 16 different command line arguments to do with certificates or keys (I actually deleted a bunch to cut it down to this